 Individuals and teams from industry, academia, and government institutions are invited to submit proposals to conduct research at CINT.
 Foreign national users can work at CINT if their visit is planned with sufficient leadtime.
 Collaborations with CINT scientists are encouraged but not required.
 CINT cannot provide financial support to users.

 During an open Call for Proposals, log onto the website, provide the user information requested, and insert text in the required fields that contains the proposed research to be performed at CINT and its potential impact.

-Approved proposals will have an 18 month duration.
-Results of non-proporietary must be published in peer-reviewed technical publications in order to comply with Federal requirements for no-fee access to CINT.
+Approved proposals will have an 18-month duration.
+Results of non-proprietary research must be published in peer-reviewed technical publications in order to comply with federal requirements for no-fee access to CINT.
 Continuation proposals will be considered if prior progress is satisfactory.

 Proprietary research may be conducted under a full-cost recovery agreement.